 That's what the scientists report, but this is what our in-house experts have to say:

-Many other classes in the school came by across the fortnight to visit the chicks and many got to stroke and hold them too.
+Many other classes in the school came by across the fortnight to visit the chicks and lots of children got to stroke and hold them too.

-Year R was also very lucky to meet some fully-grown hens that belonged to Nathan in Bluebirds.
+Year R was also very lucky to meet a fully-grown hen, Pika, that belonged to Nathan in Year 1.
 Now we know that our chicks are going to get a lot bigger, and a lot faster and noisier!

 Check out our album in the photo gallery for videos and images throughout our chicks' development.